Andy Crosby: Port Vale

 In March 2021, he joined the coaching staff at Port Vale until the end of the season.
 He extended his contract at Vale Park in June 2021, at which point both manager Darrell Clarke and director of football David Flitcroft emphasised his importance to the club.
 He stepped down from his management position at Northern Ireland in order to concentrate fully on his role at Vale Park.
 On 15 February 2022, Clarke took a period of leave after a close family bereavement, with Crosby standing in during his absence.
 Clarke completed a phased return to the manager role on 6 May.
 With permission from Clarke, Crosby led the team out at Wembley in the play-off final as Vale secured promotion with a 3–0 win over Mansfield Town.
 Crosby became interim manager after Clarke was sacked on 17 April 2023 following a run of two wins in 18 League One matches.
 He won one and lost three of the final four games of the 2022–23 season before stating that he believed himself ready to take the job on a permanent basis.
 He was confirmed as the club's permanent manager on 12 May.

 Crosby appointed a new club captain in 27-year-old stalwart Nathan Smith, with Funso Ojo as vice-captain.
 Vale opened the 2023–24 season with a 7–0 defeat at Barnsley, the biggest opening day defeat for any team in the EFL since the 1962–63 season over 60 years ago.
 His team responded with ten points from the remaining twelve on offer in August, earning him a nomination for the EFL League One Manager of the Month award.
 He led the Vale into the quarter-finals of the EFL Cup for the first time in the club's history with wins over Fleetwood Town, Crewe Alexandra, Sutton United and Mansfield Town.
 However, a poor run of form followed, and his substitutions and reliance on sports science were criticised after the team exited the FA Cup having thrown away a two-goal lead at home to Stevenage.
 Ultimately, Crosby lasted less than a year.
 After one win in eight games, with the club in 20th place, he was sacked on 5 February 2024.

 Tranmere Rovers

 Crosby joined Tranmere Rovers as a coach on a short-term basis in December 2024, reuniting again with manager Nigel Adkins.
-Crosby stepped up to became the club's caretaker manager after Adkins was sacked on 26 February 2025.
+Crosby stepped up to become the club's caretaker manager after Adkins was sacked on 26 February 2025.
 After going unbeaten in his first three games, Crosby was confirmed as the interim manager until the end of the 2024–25 season.
 His team gained 20 points from 12 games to secure their League Two status with one game to spare.
 On 14 May 2025, he was appointed as permanent manager.
+Crosby was sacked on 4 March 2026 following a run of 10 losses in 11 games that left the club 19th in the table.